St Mary-le-Bow: Post-war restoration

 The damaged bells were removed shortly after their destruction to Mears & Stainbank's foundry in Whitechapel, but they remained in storage for more than 10 years.
 In 1956, as the restoration of the church began, attention turned to the restoration of the tower and the recasting of the bells.
 Much of the cost of restoring the tower and bells was met by the Bernard Sunley Charitable Foundation and Trinity Church, Wall Street, New York City.
 A new ring of twelve was cast by Mears & Stainbank in 1956, partially reusing metal salvaged from the 1933 ring.
 However, due to the condition of the tower, which required repairs, the bells were not hung until late 1961.

 The bells were dedicated in the presence of Prince Philip, Duke of Edinburgh by Robert Stopford, Bishop of London, on 21 December 1961.
 The tenor was tolled by Prince Philip at the beginning of the service.
 The bells were hung in a new frame, made of Javanese Jang (Dipterocarpus terminatus).
 Since then, the bells have been frequently rung, both by members of the Ancient Society of College Youths who reside in or near the city, and by visiting bands of ringers, who come from across the world to ring the bells.

-All the bells are named and each bell has an inscription from Psalms, the first letter of each forming the acrostic "D. Whittington".
+All the bells are named and each bell has an inscription from the Book of Psalms and Gospel of Luke, the first letter of each forming the acrostic "D. Whittington".
 The largest bell weighs 41 long cwt 3 qrs 21 lb (4,697 lb or 2,131 kg), the third heaviest tenor bell in London after St Paul's and Southwark Cathedral.